 All students are eligible to apply for these need-based awards.
 SFS will work with you and your home school to understand and meet your financial need.

-These grants, currently available for students enrolling in the Fall 2014 semester programs in Cambodia/Vietnam or Peru and Fall 2015 semester program in Bhutan, will be awarded on the basis of need and may supplement other awards of SFS need-based scholarships, travel grants, and zero- or low-interest loans.
+These grants, currently available for students enrolling in the Spring 2015 semester programs in Cambodia/Vietnam or Peru and Fall 2015 semester program in Bhutan, will be awarded on the basis of need and may supplement other awards of SFS need-based scholarships, travel grants, and zero- or low-interest loans.
 Students will be automatically considered for Trailblazer Grants once they are accepted to the Cambodia/Vietnam or Peru program and submit an application for SFS financial aid.

 The Andreas Family Fund